#

 Here’s what this important month is all about and how you can leverage it for your security awareness program:

-What is National Internet Safety Month, Exactly?
+What Is National Internet Safety Month?

 National Internet Safety Month is an annual initiative specifically dedicated to educating people on internet safety.